 Seles was also a contestant on Dancing With The Stars.

-Before Serena Williams came along, and before Roger Federer, Rafael Nadal and Novak Djokovic dominated men’s tennis, Seles was the superstar with the brightest future in the United States and abroad.
+Before Serena Williams became a women’s tennis icon, and before Roger Federer, Rafael Nadal and Novak Djokovic dominated men’s tennis, Seles was the superstar with the brightest future in the United States and abroad.

-Then assailant Gunter Parche ruined the fun for all of us and changed tennis history with a nine-inch knife.
+Then assailant Gunter Parche ruined the fun for all of us and changed the tennis world and tennis history with a nine-inch knife.

-This post was originally published on February 20, 2020 before updating during the coronavirus pandemic and COVID-19 outbreak.
+This post was originally published on February 20, 2020 before updating.